 The Eiffel Tower

-As Paris’ most famous symbol and the city’s tallest point, it’s no surprise climbing the Eiffel Tower is top of many people’s Paris wishlists.
-The Tower was built in 1889 for the Worlds Fair by the engineer Gustave Eiffel, and at 324 metres high it was the tallest building in the world until 1930.
-Famously only meant as a temporary structure to last 20 years and despite most locals thinking it was an eyesore when it was first built, it’s still going strong and attracting 7 million visitors a year – no wonder there’s always a queue!
+It’s Paris’ most famous symbol and the city’s tallest building – so it’s no surprise that climbing the Eiffel Tower is the top of so many people’s Paris wishlists.
+The tower was built by engineer Gustave Eiffel for the 1889 World’s Fair.
+At 300 metres high it was the tallest building in the world until 1930, but it was originally only meant to last 20 years.

 The Montparnasse Tower